ssbc/ssb-index-feeds-spec/README.md

 messages point to messages in another feed (let's call it the target feed), and we are ultimately interested in the contents of the messages on the target feed.
-To handle this, we first replicate index feeds in full, and persist the messages to the log.
+To handle this, we first replicate index feeds, and persist the messages to the log.
 Then, we run a variant of EBT where `getAt` is implemented in terms of the index feed messages, and `append` will do a database `addOOO` for messages on the target feed.
 This EBT variant will require its own `replicate` duplex RPC in a separate muxrpc namespace not shared with the conventional `ebt.replicate`, because the data passed through the duplex will be different.
 Note that the second part of adding indexed messages should only run up to the point where the indexed feed start (in step 3).